Eyob721/alx-low_level_programming/0x08-recursion/README.md

   - returns the factorial of a given number, using recursion.
 - 4-pow_recursion.c
   - returns the value of a given number raised to some power, using recursion.
 Similar to the function <i>pow</i>.
+- 5-sqrt_recursion.c
+  - returns the natural square root of a given number, using recursion.
+Similar to the function <i>sqrt</i>.